c4cs/c4cs.github.io/_commands/basics/sort.md

 sort
 --
-"Sort" is a standard command that sorts and outputs the input it was given.
+`sort` is a standard command that sorts and outputs the input it was given.
-Blank space is the default field separator, see below how to change.

 <!-- minimal example -->
 ~~~ bash